Steve Zorn, Racing Manager

 Joe is in his fourth year as part of the Castle Village Farm team.
 He lives on Long Island, just a short ride from Belmont and a slightly longer ride from Aqueduct.
-Joe hosts CVF partners on the Belmont backstretch every Sunday morning, so our partners can visit their horses in Bruce Brown’s barn, get a chance to chat with Bruce, and watch the morning workouts on the training track.
-Joe is also at the track whenever we race, making sure that all our partners have paddock passes and box seats whenever we race.
+Joe and Steve host CVF partners on the Belmont backstretch every Sunday morning, so our partners can visit their horses in Bruce Brown’s barn, get a chance to chat with Bruce, and watch the morning workouts on the training track.
+Joe and Steve are also at the track whenever we race, making sure that all our partners have paddock passes and box seats whenever we race.
 Although Joe’s title is Director of Sales, he doesn’t believe that his job stops once you’ve bought a share in one of our horses.
 So, if you have questions about anything related to your ownership in Castle Village Farm, from licensing to the latest news from the barn, Joe’s the person to go to.

 Jean Zorn, Business Manager

 Jean Zorn runs all the business aspects of Castle Village Farm, making sure the trainers, vets and others who care for our horses are paid, keeping up the partners’ accounts, sending out checks when we win, and otherwise keeping chaos at bay.
 Jean also handles issues relating to getting our partners their thoroughbred owners’ licenses, parking stickers and track credentials.